m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Blinking the LEDs/_index.en.md

 ```
 pio run --environment core2foraws --target erase
 ```
->  When the command in the  terminal window completes, the AWS IoT EduKit may not automatically restart or appear to be different.
+>  When the command in the  terminal window completes, the {{< awsService type="edukit-short-en" >}} may not automatically restart or appear to be different.
 Power the device off and then on to confirm that the firmware was flashed.

 {{% notice note %}}
 Erasing the firmware results in a blank device screen and an audible ticking sound.
 This is expected behavior.
 The device is continually rebooting itself because it doesn't have an application to run.